aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 ### 3.2.5: Boolean

-A boolean field can have data as true or false, if rendered by a checkbox element.
+A boolean field can have data as true or false.

 ```js
 {